SanclerZanella/borderless_project/README.md

   4. Unfollow link in Following tab (profile page) and Remove Follower in the Followers tab (profile page), just work with a double click.

-  5. Icons from google maps are not rendering.
+  5. ~~Icons from google maps are not rendering.~~ Fixed adding 'data:' data scheme to content security policy.

+  6. ~~Pictures in preview photos in edit trip page are not redering~~ Fixed adding 'blob:' data scheme to content security policy

 Back to the [Tables of Contents](#tables-of-contents)